enzomendez315/HTTP_Proxy/README.md

 I used Python's `threading` module so that the proxy can handle multiple clients at the same time.
 The proxy sits and waits for new connections, and once it accepts a new client it uses another socket that is then passed as an argument in the `Thread.start()` function.
 This way every new client is handled in a separate thread.

 ### Caching and filtering
+When the proxy receives a request, it checks if the requested object is cached.
+If the object is stored locally, it returns the object from the cache, without contacting the origin server.
+If the object is not cached, the proxy retrieves the object from the origin server, returns it to the client and caches a copy for future requests.

+The cache can be enabled or disabled.
+When it is enabled, the proxy will check if it is stored locally.
+If not, the proxy requests the object from the server using a GET request.
+Otherwise, the proxy verifies that its cached copy is up to date ussing a "conditional GET" to the origin server.
+If the server's response indicates that the object has not been modified since it was cached, the proxy sends its current version.
+If the proxy's version is not updated, the server's response contains the updated version of the object, which is cached by the proxy and then sent to the client.

+The proxy's blocklist can also be enabled or disabled.
+When it is enabled, if a proxy receives a request that refers to a blocked site, the proxy does not make the request to the server.
+Instead, it returns a '403 Forbidden' error to the client.

+The blocklist is simply a list of strings to check against the host portion of the URI in the client’s request.
+If any string in the blocklist is a substring of the host portion of the URI, the client’s request is blocked.

+The initial state of both the cache and the blocklist is disabled.
+These are the following commands that will alter the state of these two objects:
+`/proxy/cache/enable`
+Enables the proxy’s cache; if it is already enabled, it does nothing.
+This request does not affect the contents of the cache.
+Future requests will consult the cache.

+`/proxy/cache/disable`
+Disables the proxy’s cache; if it is already disabled, it does nothing.
+This request does not affect the contents of the cache.
+Future requests will not consult the cache.

+`/proxy/cache/flush`
+Flushes (empties) the proxy’s cache.
+This request does not affect the enabled/disabled state of the cache.

+`/proxy/blocklist/enable`
+Enables the proxy’s blocklist; if it is already enabled, it does nothing.
+This request does not affect the contents of the blocklist.
+Future requests will consult the blocklist.

+`/proxy/blocklist/disable`
+Disables the proxy’s blocklist; if it is already disabled, it does nothing.
+This request does not affect the contents of the blocklist.
+Future requests will not consult the blocklist.

+`/proxy/blocklist/add/<string>`
+Adds the specified string to the proxy’s blocklist; if it is already in the blocklist, it does nothing.

+`/proxy/blocklist/remove/<string>`
+Removes the specified string from the proxy’s blocklist; if it is not already in the blocklist, it does nothing.

+`/proxy/blocklist/flush`
+Flushes (empties) the proxy’s blocklist.
+This request does not affect the enabled/disabled state of the blocklist.